ThisWeekGhana.com becomes the D-O-T

 The sight of huge overloaded, badly maintained, smoke spewing trucks on our roads has not only been embarrassing but also deadly.
 However, as always in cases like this, the axle policy enforcement is better late than never.

-Mr Joe Gidisu, who announced this policy said it was in keeping with ECOWAS regulations.
-It is a pity he didn’t say it was in agreement with common sense.
+Mr Joe Gidisu said it was in keeping with ECOWAS regulations.
+It is a pity he didn’t say it was in agreement with common-sense.

 He also said that “steps would be taken to restore the weighing scales installed at the Tema and Takoradi ports to full operations as soon as practicable but in the interim the Ghana Highway Authority will make available portable weigh bridges at the ports to regulate loading.”

-The message must be brought to them that, on the contrary, overloading is a costly truck operation.
+On the contrary, overloading is a costly truck operational strategy.
 It diminishes fuel economy and causes faster brake and tire failure, not to mention the wear and tear it imposes on the engine and transmission of the truck.

-Also, the massive load on the truck itself is physically dangerous.
-Any instance of shift in load weight can cause problems for the driver, the truck and the general public, resulting in huge economic loss and death.
+The massive load on the truck itself is physically dangerous.
+At any instance, the load can shift in the middle of a journey and this can cause problems for the driver, the truck and the general public.

 A cursory glance at traffic on our roads will show that, very often, this critical step is not observed, especially with trailer-trucks carrying sea containers from our ports.